kb-dk/Yousee_Ingest_Reporter/README.md

 Yousee_Ingest_Reporter
 ======================

-Yousee Ingest Reporter

 A reporter script for the Yousee Ingest workflow.
+The script uses the Workflow State Monitor's REST service to query fordata for the report.